jnichols-git/matcha/CONTRIBUTING.md

 Matcha's latest stable release is `v1.1.1` (major version 1, minor version 1, patch 0).
 Releases are tagged in the GitHub repository.
 We follow these guidelines when deciding if a change is major, minor, or patch:

 - Major: The change is non-essential and breaks the existing API.
-See our backwards compatiblility policy [here](docs/versioning.md).
 Major changes are not currently being accepted.
 - Minor: The change doesn't break the existing API, but changes large portions of the internals of the library, or adds significant functionality to the API.
 Minor changes should relate to branch `v1.2.0`.
 - Patch: The change is a bugfix, minor performance improvement, minor API change, or auxilary component (like middleware).
 Patches should relate to branch `main`.

-Release eligibility will be evaluated biweekly, with the next evaluation being on June 1, 2023.
+### Deprecated Features

+To maintain the long-term health of the project, you/we may elect to *deprecate* features, meaning that we won't support them going forward.
+If you have a change that overrides old functionality, it's preferred that you mark the old as deprecated and implement alongside it, rather than delete it from the project entirely; we generally prefer to keep behavior the same between versions when it's not a bug problem.